arenaxr/arena-docs/content/overview/ar.md

 ---
-title: Quick AR Taste
+title: Mixed Reality
-nav_order: 1
+nav_order: 4
 layout: tutorial
-parent: AR Experiences
+parent: Overview
 ---

-# Quick AR Experience Example
+# Quick MR Experience Example

+ARENA has seamless support for a spectrum of experiences, from completely immersing the user in a digital world (Virtual Reality; **VR**) to enhancing the real world with interactive digital content (Augmented Reality; **AR**).
+A spectrum often identified as **miXed Reality (XR)**.
 Try the following for a quick sample of AR using ARENA by opening a pre-made scene and anchoring it in the real world with an optical marker.

+For simplicity, here we suggest a pass-through AR experience using the back-facing camera of a phone or tablet to capture the world and display the mix of virtual and real contents on the screen (options using Android and iOS below).
+In the [Augmented Reality Section](content/mr) you can find more information about using ARENA for MR, including different types of anchors, and supported devices.

 ## Requirements